teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 **Element**: 💨 Air
 **Your Superpower**: Thinking about the FUTURE, inventing things that help everyone!
-**Your Challenge**: Remembering that people's feelings matter, not just cool ideas.
+**Your Challenge**: Balancing cool ideas with people's feelings - both matter equally.
 **What You Build**: grainsource, grainsite, grainsync
 **Your Mascot**: Inventors 🔧✨ (building tomorrow today!)